Exit and Emergency Lighting Failures Rate

 Are exit lights not built to last?

 As the years rolled on and the new and exciting LED replaced exit light tubes.
 LED emergency lights came into fashion I thought great, no heat, sealed units no more insects in light fittings, equals lower failure rates to AS2293.
-Like any new technology, early units didn't last long and we wouldn't recommend installing.
-However, as the exit lights proved in testing to AS2293 over the first two years FCF Fire & Electrical selected repeatable brands and offered to our clients.
+Like any new technology, early units didn't last long and we wouldn't recommend installing them.
+However, as the exit lights proved in testing to AS2293 over the first two years FCF Fire & Electrical selected repeatable brands and offered them to our clients.

-Personally I've always seen my position as a Fire Technician/ Electrician is that I operate in the service industry and service is best for our clients.
+Personally, I've always seen my position as a Fire Technician/ Electrician is that I operate in the service industry and service is best for our clients.
 I only wanted to recommend brands that would last with time.
 I really become upset with some brands having sales at the front of the electrical wholesaler.
 Buy 10 lights and received an esky or buy 20 lights to go in a draw.
 Not that I don't mind an esky but when clever marketing to tradespeople jeopardises the quality of the product being installed I have to question the tradesman's morals.